P216-DAO/p216dao/index.md

 If your prediction is false!
 You will earn RED robot.

-If you send 1 ethereum to contract You can buy a BLUE robot directly and all Blue Robot owners earn %10 from all winners!
+If you send 1 ethereum to contract, you can buy a BLUE robot directly and all Blue Robot owners earn %10 commission from all winners!

 Only 100 blue ROBOT can exist.